ckampfe/cork.g8/README.md

 > g8-scaffold api
 ```

-Follow the prompts, and, you should have a new CRUD API model and controller.
+Follow the prompts, and marvel at your new CRUD API model and controller.
 Make sure to hook up your API in `ScalatraBootstrap.scala` like this:
 `context.mount(new SmilesController, "/smiles/*")` and to create the appropriate tables in your database.

 ## Included enpoints ##

-The interface for generated APIs (as well as the included API) is as you would expect:
+The interface for generated APIs (as well as the included example API) is as you would expect:

 #### Get all smiles
 ```sh